Proactive Detection Engineering: The Capabilities of the Censys Platform- image 1

 Transforming Indicators into Reusable Signals

-For effective scaling of detection rules, the Censys platform provides several key capabilities to specialists.
-The Pivot function allows taking one domain from logs to find related shared certificates, recurring service fingerprints, or specific dependencies between domains and hosts.
-The Live Rescan tool helps confirm whether a threat is currently active, preventing rule creation based on outdated data about open infrastructure.
-Meanwhile, the Collections mechanism ensures continuous monitoring of infrastructure changes, automating the tracking of cybercriminal assets and generating ready data streams for SOC analysts.
+For effective scaling of detection rules, the Censys platform provides specialists with several key capabilities.
+The analytical pivot function allows taking one domain from logs and finding related common certificates, recurring service fingerprints, or specific dependencies between domains and hosts.
+The Live Rescan tool helps confirm if the threat is currently active, preventing the creation of rules based on outdated data regarding open infrastructure.

 PRACTICE